ARMmbed/mbed-os-5-docs/docs/reference/api/platform/PowerManagement.md

 #### Sleep manager

 The sleep manager provides an API and logic to control device sleep mode selection.
-While standard sleep shouldn't affect application execution, deep sleep might introduce some additional power savings that can affect the application, for instance high speed clock dependent drivers.
-To ensure correct operation of your application, sleep manager may disable deep sleep, in which case your board will enter normal sleep instead.
-This mechanism is mostly invisible for the user, but you should be aware that it may affect the power consumption of your hardware.
+Although standard sleep doesn't affect application execution, deep sleep might introduce some additional power savings that can affect the application, for instance high-speed clock-dependent drivers.
+To ensure correct operation of your application, sleep manager may disable deep sleep, in which case your board enters normal sleep, instead.
+This mechanism is mostly invisible to the user, but you should be aware that it may affect the power consumption of your hardware.

 These Mbed OS drivers can lock the deep sleep: